 Several years ago, I started stitching custom embroidery pet portraits on hats and found them to be a bit challenging because the fabric is not flat like a normal piece of fabric.
 I wanted to make this guide on how to embroider a hat by hand because it’s really not that hard when you use the right materials!

 Disclaimer: This post contains affiliate links which means I may receive a commission if you decide to sign up or purchase a class.
 I only recommend classes that I have tried and love!

 What You’ll Need to Embroider A Hat By Hand:

 - Unstructured canvas baseball cap- this is the brand I used.
-Important Note: Structured hats have plastic or a stiff fabric in the crown of the hat that makes it near impossible to stitch on by hand.
+Important Note: Structured hats have a laminated backing in the crown of the hat that makes it near impossible to stitch on by hand.

 - Embroidery floss – I used DMC 6 strand floss